parob/graphql-api/docs/types.rst

 The Enum type is a scalar type that is restricted to a set of values.

-In ObjectQL you can define Enum types with Python Enums
+With GraphQL-API you can define Enum types with Python Enums

 .. code-block:: python